Chat with us, powered by LiveChat Whales of Baja California, Whale Watching Tours | Baja Expeditions

 Sei Whales

-Called the “cheetah of the sea” by some naturalists, the sei whale can swim at great speeds over short distances.
-They are currently classified as endangered, having only recovered to one-third of their pre-whaling population.
+Called the “cheetah of the sea” by some naturalists, because they are one of the fastest whales, reaching speeds of up to 30 miles per hour over short distances.
+Sei whales are currently classified as endangered under the Endangered Species Act, having only recovered to one-third of their pre-whaling population.

 humpback whale breaching